petrelharp/pyslim/docs/vignette_coalescent_diversity.md

 ## Add SLiM mutations

-Next, we're going to use the {class}`msprime.SLiMMutationModel` to add mutations to the tree sequence.
+Next, we're going to use the {class}`msprime.SLiMv6MutationModel` to add mutations to the tree sequence.
 These will carry SLiM metadata, but this metadata will say that the mutations are neutral.
 So, we'll then need to modify their metadata after the fact to have selection coefficients drawn from some distribution.